xhyrom/discord-datamining/data/articles/normal/articles/17041455768343/content.md

 <p>3) Tap on <strong>Redeem Code</strong>.</p>
 <p>4) Enter the promo code and redeem it.</p>
 <h2 id="h_01H964XPZP39KD5SS4YBVB1WYK"><strong>What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </strong></h2>
-<p id="docs-internal-guid-fc507973-7fff-a399-0ae7-c8454ba26f98">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-fc507973-7fff-a399-0ae7-c8454ba26f98">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription <span id="docs-internal-guid-9c6a741f-7fff-9a79-6186-b3da498e1e7e">within the past 12 months, you are eligible</span> to redeem this promotion.</p>
 <p>So long as you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 6 months Nitro subscription.</p>
 <h3 id="h_01H964XPZP8WFNEMJVZMPDS4GF"><strong>HOWEVER, please note:</strong></h3>
 <h3 id="h_01H964XPZPT336M6T8EGSHSEMC"><strong>- By choosing to activate this 6 months trial, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong></h3>